Universal higher-order bulk-boundary correspondence of triple nodal points: Corner and hinge charges

 \section{Corner and hinge charges}

 In this appendix we derive various statements presented in \cref{Sec:HOBBC} in relation to the second Stiefel-Whitney (2SW) class and hinge charges.
-In \cref{App:SWICn} we show that in spinless 2D systems with $C_2\mcT$- and $C_n$-symmetry, where $n=4,6$, the 2SW class can be written in terms of $C_4$ and $C_6$ symmetry indicators.
+For reference, we include the relevant symmetry-indicator formulas for the corner charge of spinless 2D systems with $C_n$ symmetry~\cite{Benalcazar:2019,Takahashi:2021}, including both the case without resp.~with spinless time-reversal symmetry, in \cref{App:SIformulas}.
+Next, in \cref{App:SWICn} we show that in spinless 2D systems with $C_2\mcT$ and $C_n$ symmetry, where $n=4,6$, the 2SW class can be written in terms of $C_4$ and $C_6$ symmetry indicators.
 In particular, we prove \cref{eq:HOBBC:SWc46} from \cref{Sec:HOBBC:2D}.
-Then, in \cref{App:Qjump} we consider triple-point pairs (TPPs), i.e., pairs of triple points (TPs) formed by consecutive triplets of bands, protected by $C_n$-symmetry, where $n=3,4,6$, in spinless systems with $\mcP\mcT$ symmetry.
-We derive table \cref{tab:HOBBC:Qjump} presented in \cref{Sec:HOBBC:3D} which gives the jumps in the 2SW class of 2D cuts and in the hinge charge for the different combinations of irreducible co-representations.
+Then, in \cref{App:Qjump} we consider triple-point pairs (TPPs), i.e., pairs of triple points (TPs) formed by consecutive triplets of bands, protected by $C_n$ symmetry, where $n=3,4,6$, in spinless systems with $\mcP\mcT$ symmetry.
+We derive \cref{tab:HOBBC:Qjump} presented in \cref{Sec:HOBBC:3D} which gives the jumps in the 2SW class of 2D cuts and in the hinge charge for the different combinations of irreducible co-representations.
 Finally, in \cref{App:noPjump} we discuss why TPPs are not associated with a jump in the \emph{surface} charge.